Establishing the Physician-Patient Relationship

 - provide care to the best of his or her ability to a patient in an urgent medical situation where no other regulated member is providing care, regardless of whether a physician-patient relationship has been established;

-- inform potential patients of any conditions or restrictions on the regulated member’s practice permit and/or patient selection criteria established by the regulated member under section (5); and
+- inform potential patients of any conditions or restrictions on the regulated member’s practice permit and/or patient selection criteria established by the regulated member under clause (5); and

 - accept patients on a “first come, first served basis” within any such selection criteria.